 In the year 1877 a young medical student attended a lecture in Edinburgh.
-It was there, where he first met the most influential figure of his life.
-His name was Dr. Joseph Bell and his way of diagnostic was completely out of the normal.
+It was there that he first met the most influential figure of his life.
+Dr. Joseph Bell, whose approach to diagnostis was completely off the grit.
 His rules were simple.

 - No Prejudice: Believe only what you are able to manifest with hard evidence.

 - Observation: The most important tool to gain a relevant diagnosis.

 - Input: Ask simple questions and listen carefully

 - System Analysis: To fully understand the situation you have to take the environment into account.